sitebay/docs/articles/platform/migrate-to-sitebay/migrate-a-wordpressdotcom-site-to-sitebay/index.md

 1. Unzip the file.

-### Import Your Content on your Site Bay hosted WordPress site
+### Import Your Content on your SiteBay hosted WordPress site

-1. Visit your Site Bay hosted WordPress site from your browser and login with your WordPress credentials.
+1. Visit your SiteBay hosted WordPress site from your browser and login with your WordPress credentials.

 1. Navigate to the Import page of the Tools section.
 The WordPress importer plugin will be listed: